-- Sponsors must calculate the maximum number of meals at any meal service that a center or DCH provider may claim during a month.
-To make this calculation, a sponsor must multiply the center or DCH provider enrollment by the number of operating days by the number of claimed meal types.
+- Sponsors must calculate the maximum number of meals at any meal service that a center and/or DCH provider may claim during a month.
+To make this calculation, a sponsor must multiply the center and/or DCH provider enrollment by the number of operating days by the number of claimed meal types.
 For example, a center with an enrollment of 30 that operated for 20 days during the claim month and claimed three meal types (breakfast, lunch, and afternoon snack) would have a maximum number of 600 meals at each meal service—and a total of 1,800 meals that the center may claim.
 If the center claimed 600 or fewer meals for each meal type and 1,800 or fewer total meals, then the center’s meal claim passes the edit check.

 Because SA centers, ARA centers, and emergency shelters are not required to maintain enrollment documents, these centers must use numbers other than enrollment (such as licensed capacity) in their edit claim process.

 If the sponsor identifies findings, the sponsor must assess the frequency and severity of the finding to determine the course of action.
-The sponsor may decide that further training and oversight will correct the finding, particularly if the center or DCH provider is new to the CACFP.
+The sponsor may decide that further training and oversight will correct the finding, particularly if the center and/or DCH provider is new to the CACFP.